Daemons of the Shadow Realm

 Koji NagatomiShingo Irie [ja]Koji NagatomiKana Miyai [ja]April 25, 2026 (2026-04-25)

 Dera and Hana rent out an apartment and Hana introduces her own Daemons, Kotetsu and Jiro.
 At the Kagemori mansion, Gabby is still recovering from her wounds while Asa is ordered to stay put for her own protection.
 Jin is assigned to search for Yuru and uses a sample of Asa's blood to draw Left and Right's attention.
 He also uses a body double created by his Daemon, Scavenger, to lure Yuru into a trap.
-Realizing Yuru is missing, Dera and Hana have Kotetsu and Jiro track him down and are shocked that he's gone all the way to Tokyo.
+Realizing Yuru is missing, Dera and Hana have Kotetsu and Jiro track him down and are shocked that he has gone all the way to Tokyo.
 Despite Yuru being taken prisoner, Left and Right attack Jin and his men, who fight back with a combination of conventional weapons and their own Daemons.
 Yuru takes advantage of the distraction to take Jin hostage, and asks him if the Kagemori were really responsible for the attack on the village.
 Jin claims responsibility, and Yuru barely manages to maintain self control not to kill him, instead demanding that he meet face to face with Asa.

 5"Hare and Tortoise"